-For individuals, profit arising from the sale of property that has been bought to let out is considered a capital gain for tax purposes.
-A capital gain is, essentially, the difference between the purchase price and the price at which you sell the property, less allowable deductions of expenses including:
+For individuals, profit arising from the sale of property that has been bought to let out, is considered a capital gain for tax purposes.
+A capital gain is essentially the difference between the purchase price and the price at which you sell the property, less allowable deductions of expenses including:

-- All purchase and sale costs for the property will be deductible against CGT; further allowances, reliefs and exemptions may apply, particularly if the property has, at some stage, been your principal primary residence. - For the year 2008 2009, CGT is charged at the single rate of 18%. - There is an annual exempt (tax-free) capital gains allowance for each individual and in the tax year 2008 2009 this is £9,600.
+- All purchase and sale costs for the property will be deductible against CGT; further allowances, reliefs and exemptions may apply, particularly if the property has at some stage been your principal primary residence. - There is an annual exempt (tax-free) capital gains allowance for each individual and in the tax year 2010 2011 this is £10,100. - For the year 2010 2011, the government's budget changes to CGT have made it more complicated than the previous single rate of tax.
+The details of which, taken from HMRC, are outlined below: